AMReX-Astro/Castro/docs_new/source/CastroGettingStarted.rst

        alias amrvis2d /tmp/Amrvis/amrvis2d...ex

-   where /tmp/Amrvis/amrvis2d...ex is the full path and name of the  executable.
+   where /tmp/Amrvis/amrvis2d...ex is the full path and name of the Amrvis executable.

 #.
-Configure :
+Configure Amrvis:

    Copy the amrvis.defaults file to your home directory (you can rename it to .amrvis.defaults if you wish).
-Then edit the file, and change the palette line to point to the full path/filename of the Palette file that comes with .
+Then edit the file, and change the palette line to point to the full path/filename of the Palette file that comes with Amrvis.

 #.
 Visualize: